Introduction

 - SCRIPT_FILENAME: Detection of OPcache issues during deployments with symlinks

-belogErrorReportingsettings - Email Configuration: SMTP accessibility and functionality
+belogErrorReportingsettings - Email Configuration: SMTP reachability and functionality

 - Database Status: Connection and performance